 The Centre's Regional Studies Sector conducts research in linguistics and folklore studies, making a significant contribution to the preservation and development of native languages, literature and traditional cultures of Yamal's indigenous minorities in the context of globalisation.

-Thus, in 2020, a digital folklore collection was created on the basis of the Scientific Centre for Arctic Studies to preserve, study, popularise and use the folklore of the indigenous peoples of Yamal.
+Every year the Centre conducts linguistic and folklore-ethnographic expeditions aimed at collecting material in areas densely populated by the indigenous peoples of Yamal.